Karplus–Strong string synthesis: Tuning the string

 The fundamental frequency (specifically, the lowest nonzero resonant frequency) of the resulting signal is the lowest frequency at which the unwrapped phase response of the delay and filter in cascade is $-2\pi$.
 The required phase delay D for a given fundamental frequency F0 is therefore calculated according to D = Fs/F0 where Fs is the sampling frequency.

 The length of any digital delay line is a whole-number multiple of the sampling period.
-In order to obtain a fractional delay, interpolating filters are used with parameters selected to obtain an appropriate phase delay at the fundamental frequency.
+In order to obtain a fractional delay often needed for fine tuning the string below JND (Just Noticeable Difference), interpolating filters are used with parameters selected to obtain an appropriate phase delay at the fundamental frequency.
 Either IIR or FIR filters may be used, but FIR have the advantage that transients are suppressed if the fractional delay is changed over time.
 The most elementary fractional delay is the linear interpolation between two samples (e.g., s(4.2) = 0.8s(4) + 0.2s(5)).
 If the phase delay varies with frequency, harmonics may be sharpened or flattened relative to the fundamental frequency.
 The original algorithm used equal weighting on two adjacent samples, as this can be achieved without multiplication hardware, allowing extremely cheap implementations.

 Z-transform analysis can be used to get the pitches and decay times of the harmonics more precisely, as explained in the 1983 paper that introduced the algorithm.

 A demonstration of the Karplus-Strong algorithm can be heard in the following Vorbis file.
 The algorithm used a loop gain of 0.98 with increasingly attenuating first order lowpass filters.
 The pitch of the note was A2, or 220 Hz.

 Holding the period (= length of the delay line) constant produces vibrations similar to those of a string or bell.
 Increasing the period sharply after the transient input produces drum-like sounds.